Žernov (Náchod District): Sights

 The main landmark of the centre of Žernov is the Chapel of Our Lady of the Snows.
 It was built in 1790 and rebuilt into its present form in 1890.

-A technical monument is the Red Bridge.
+A technical monument is the bridge Červený most ('red bridge').
 It is a wooden suspension bridge, built in 1880.

 The Rýzmburk Castle was built at the beginning of the 14th century.
 In the 16th century, it fell into disrepair and had to be repaired.
 In 1641 (during the Thirty Years' War), the castle was burned.
 From 1687, it was dismantled for building stone, which was used for the Ratibořice and Náchod castles.
 Today, the ruins of the castle consist of only two cellars and small remnants of walls.